Sorry, you need to enable JavaScript to visit this website.

 Postgraduate Study

-History and Philosophy of Science and Medicine is no longer accepting new applications.
+Course closed for this cycle: History and Philosophy of Science and Medicine is no longer accepting applications for this cycle.
+It is expected to re-open for new applications in early September.

 Teaching

-The MPhil programme is administered by two MPhil Managers, who meet all new MPhil students as a group in early October, then see each of the students individually to discuss their proposed essay and dissertation topics.
-The Managers are responsible for finding appropriate supervisors for each of these topics; the supervisors are then responsible for helping the student do the research and writing needed for the essays and the dissertation.
+The MPhil programme is administered by two MPhil Managers, who meet all new MPhil students as a group in early October and then see each of the students individually to discuss their proposed essay and dissertation topics.
+The Managers are responsible for finding appropriate supervisors for each of these topics.
+The supervisors are then responsible for helping the student do the research and writing needed for the essays and the dissertation.
 Students will see each of their supervisors frequently; one of the Managers sees each student at regular intervals during the year to discuss progress and offer help and advice.

 Supervisions are designed to provide students with the opportunity to set their own agendas for their studies.
 The supervisor's job is to support the student's research, not to grade their work – supervisors are formally excluded from the examination process.